neptune-ai/docs/docs/organizing-and-exploring-results-in-the-ui/searching-experiments.rst

 Basic Filtering
 ---------------
-You can perform the simplest filtering by typing into the search fields:
+You can perform the simplest filtering by:

+- typing into the search field
+- choosing a tag
+- choosing an experiment status

    .. image:: ../_static/images/organizing-and-exploring-results-in-the-ui/experiment-dashboard/search_fields.png
       :target: ../_static/images/organizing-and-exploring-results-in-the-ui/experiment-dashboard/search_fields.png